Omiros Netzipoglou

 Omiros Netzipoglou (Greek: Όμηρος Νετζήπογλου, born November 18, 2002) is a Greek professional basketball player for Olympiacos of the Greek Basketball League and the EuroLeague.
-He plays at the shooting guard and small forward positions.
+He plays at the shooting guard position.

 Early life and career

 He grew up in Kordelio, Thessaloniki, and is of Pomak descent.
+His birth name is Omer Necip Oglu.
 He joined Aris Thessaloniki amateur team in 2017 and managed to win two championships with the club from Thessaloniki.

 Professional career

 Netzipoglou began his pro career in the Greek Basket League with Aris Thessaloniki, in the 2019–20 season.
 He debuted in Greece's top-tier level, with Aris, in a game against Kolossos Rodou, scoring 4 points.
 He was named the Greek League Best Young Player for the 2021–2022 season.

 On July 11, 2023, Netzipoglou joined AEK Athens of the Greek Basket League.
 During his first season with the club, he averaged 7.6 points, 2.4 rebounds and 1 assists per game in the Greek Basket League.

 On July 12, 2025, Netzipoglou signed a four-year contract with Olympiacos.